emacs-eaf/emacs-application-framework/README.md

 Both projects are similar in terms of interface, but they are two completely different projects with different goals in mind.
 Sometimes one may find EAF is more suitable than EXWM, sometimes it's the other way around.
 Please do not meaninglessly compare them.

-### EAF is (currently) Linux only.
+### EAF can't works with Mac.
 Why?
-1. DBus is Linux-specific technology, it's difficult to support DBus in other operating systems.
-2. Qt5's QGraphicsScene technology does not work on MacOS.
+1. Qt5's QGraphicsScene technology does not work on MacOS.

 If you've figure them out, PRs are always welcome!